LeeAmorDias/AIProject1/README.md

 [4] <https://www.youtube.com/watch?v=igrHPCTFZXM>
 [5] França, R.D., Marietto, M.D., Margarethe, & Steinberger, B. (2009).
 A Multi-agent Model for Panic Behavior in Crowds.
 [6] Dumitrescu, C., Radu, V., Gheorghe, R., Tăbîrcă, A.-I., Ștefan, M.-C., & Manea, L. (2024).
 Crowd Panic Behavior Simulation Using Multi-Agent Modeling.
 Electronics, 13(18), 3622. <https://doi.org/10.3390/electronics13183622>
 [7] Wagner, N., Agrawal, V. (2014) An agent-based simulation system for concert venue crowd evacuation modeling in the presence of a fire disaster. <https://doi.org/10.1016/j.eswa.2013.10.013>
 [8] in the method GetDistanceToClosestAgent() AI was used to help on the code but the ideia was ours.
 [9] in the method FindMostIsolatedSpot() AI was used to help on the code but the ideia was ours.
+[10] we also used AI to help us debug and fix some performance issues we were having.
+Basically explaining how to make effective use of the Profiler.